luisthatguyIZI/MusicVisuals/README.md

 # Description of the assignment

 # Instructions
+To run the program click the run code button.
+There is a selection of 7 visuals.To change them press any key from 0-6 Enjoy the show :)

 # How it works
+The program is quite simple to use.
+Once the user executes the code a new display will open.
+The mp3 file selected will start playing automatically.
+The user will then be able to pick from a selection of 7 effects.
+Each effect has a number key assigned to it.This is done using the switch().

 # What I am most proud of in the assignment
+The parts that I am most proud of in this assignment are the

 # Markdown Tutorial